CMU-Perceptual-Computing-Lab/openpose/doc/installation.md

 - Time measurement for 1 graphic card: The FPS will be the slowest time displayed in your terminal command line (as OpenPose is multi-threaded).
 Times are in milliseconds, so `FPS = 1000/millisecond_measurement`.
 - Time measurement for >1 graphic cards: Assuming `n` graphic cards, you will have to wait up to `n` x `F` frames to visualize each graphic card speed (as the frames are splitted among them).
 In addition, the FPS would be: `FPS = minFPS(speed_per_GPU/n, worst_time_measurement_other_than_GPUs)`.
 For < 4 GPUs, this is usually `FPS = speed_per_GPU/n`.

+Make sure that `wPoseExtractor` time is the slowest timing.
+Otherwise the input producer (video/webcam codecs issues with OpenCV, images too big, etc.) or the GUI display (use OpenGL support as detailed in [doc/speed_up_preserving_accuracy.md](./speed_up_preserving_accuracy.md)) might not be optimized.

 #### Faster GUI Display